About James Carver

 NOT, then, your standard, smug, right-to-rule member of the political class.
 Just a tough, hard-working, hard-fighting small businessman with a tendency to support the underdog and, when confronted with bad luck or injustice, to put up a fight...

-Jim is one of three UKIP MEPs elected for the West Midlands in the 2014 European elections.
+Jim was one of three UKIP MEPs elected for the West Midlands in the 2014 European elections, but in Spring 2018 he resigned from the party and now sits as an independent..
 An active Member of the European Parliament, he sits on the Foreign Affairs Committee (AFET).